ethereum/ethereum-org-website/src/content/developers/docs/scaling/plasma/index.md

 Data availability also helps with securing off-chain scaling protocols that build on Ethereum's base layer.
 By forcing operators on these chains to publish transaction data on Ethereum, anyone can challenge invalid blocks by constructing fraud proofs referencing the correct state of the chain.

-Plasma chains primarily store transaction data with the Operator and **do not publish any data on Mainnet** (i.e., besides periodic state commitments).
-This means users must rely on the Operator to provide block data if they need to create fraud proofs challenging invalid transactions.
+Plasma chains primarily store transaction data with the operator and **do not publish any data on Mainnet** (i.e., besides periodic state commitments).
+This means users must rely on the operator to provide block data if they need to create fraud proofs challenging invalid transactions.
 If this system works, then users can always use fraud proofs to secure funds.

-The problem starts when the Operator, not just any user, is the party acting maliciously.
-Because the Operator is in sole control of the blockchain, they have more incentive to advance invalid state transitions on a larger scale, such as stealing funds belonging to users on the plasma chain.
+The problem starts when the operator, not just any user, is the party acting maliciously.
+Because the operator is in sole control of the blockchain, they have more incentive to advance invalid state transitions on a larger scale, such as stealing funds belonging to users on the plasma chain.

 In this case, using the classic fraud-proof system cannot work.
-The Operator could easily make an invalid transaction transferring Alice and Bob's funds to their wallet and hide the data necessary for creating the fraud-proof.
-This is possible because the Operator isn't required to make data available to users or Mainnet.
+The operator could easily make an invalid transaction transferring Alice and Bob's funds to their wallet and hide the data necessary for creating the fraud-proof.
+This is possible because the operator isn't required to make data available to users or Mainnet.

 Therefore, the most optimistic solution is to attempt a "mass exit" of users from the plasma chain.
-The mass exit slows down the malicious Operator's plan to steal funds and provides some measure of protection for users.
+The mass exit slows down the malicious operator's plan to steal funds and provides some measure of protection for users.
 Withdrawal requests are ordered based on when each UTXO (or token) was created, preventing malicious operators from front-running honest users.

 Nonetheless, we still need a way to verify the validity of withdrawal requests during a mass exit—to prevent opportunistic individuals from cashing in on the chaos processing invalid exits.
 The solution is simple: require users to post the last **valid state of the chain** to exit their money.

 But this approach still has problems.
-For instance, if all users on a plasma chain need to exit (which is possible in the case of a malicious Operator), then the entire valid state of the plasma chain must be dumped on Ethereum's base layer at once.
+For instance, if all users on a plasma chain need to exit (which is possible in the case of a malicious operator), then the entire valid state of the plasma chain must be dumped on Ethereum's base layer at once.
 With the arbitrary size of plasma chains (high throughput = more data) and constraints on Ethereum's processing speeds, this is not an ideal solution.

 Although exit games sound nice in theory, real-life mass exits will likely trigger network-wide congestion on Ethereum itself.
-Besides harming Ethereum's functionality, a poorly coordinated mass exit means that users may be unable to withdraw funds before the Operator drains every account on the plasma chain.
+Besides harming Ethereum's functionality, a poorly coordinated mass exit means that users may be unable to withdraw funds before the operator drains every account on the plasma chain.

 ## Pros and cons of plasma {#pros-and-cons-of-plasma}